indilib/indi-3rdparty/README.md

 ## Building individual 3rd Party Drivers (typically recommended)

-While you can build all the 3rd party drivers and libraries at once, it is typically recommended to build each 3rd party driver as required.
+While you can build all the 3rd party drivers and libraries at once, it is typically recommended to build/install each 3rd party driver as required, since each 3rd party driver may have its own pre-requisites and requirements, and you probably don't need all the drivers.
-Each 3rd party driver may have its own pre-requisites and requirements.
-For example, to build INDI EQMod driver:
+If you want build and install just one driver, please see this example of how to build INDI EQMod driver:

 ```
 cd build